Your Genesys Blog Subscription has been confirmed!

 A new survey by Omdia found that CX professionals are finding “significant value” in using AI for social listening and ticketing (80%), digital customer contact analytics for quality management and customer satisfaction (71%), and intelligent call routing (65%).
 Respondents also use AI to understand caller intent, for chatbots, and for analytics in quality monitoring.

-These companies are overcoming challenges in several areas: efficiently and effectively responding to customers on social channels; managing more complex, personalised and pervasive digital customer interactions; and routing highly complex interactions to the most appropriate agent.
+These companies are overcoming challenges in several areas: efficiently and effectively responding to customers on social channels; managing more complex, personalized and pervasive digital customer interactions; and routing highly complex interactions to the most appropriate agent.
 In the process, companies are reducing average handle time, increasing first-contact resolution and improving customer satisfaction.
 A 2021 Economist Impact survey of CX leaders also found the greatest benefits of AI are improved customer satisfaction, customer loyalty and lifetime value.

 AI benefits the employee experience, too.
-“As AI gets more entrenched in the contact centre, we’ll see the rise of the super-agent, who is skilled in multiple technologies for customer interactions,” said Myron.
+“As AI gets more entrenched in the contact center, we’ll see the rise of the super-agent, who is skilled in multiple technologies for customer interactions,” said Myron.
 The Economic Impact survey supports this; nearly two-thirds of companies identified as AI leaders use the technology to identify employee career growth capabilities.

 The duo will help companies deliver a more connected and relevant customer experience.
 From contact history and AI-assisted screen pops to instant messaging and screen sharing, blending these interaction technologies better supports agents and enhances customer interactions.
-And that brings the entirety of an organisation closer to the customer.
+And that brings the entirety of an organization closer to the customer.

 There are several factors driving the integration of CCaaS and UCaaS.
 One is the shift to CX delivered via cloud technologies.
 The hybrid workforce model is another.
 The biggest is the need to provide better customer and employee experiences — to engage and retain both constituencies.

-“When you put the customer at the centre of your business, you need also need to provide agents with access to the information that enables them to resolve an issue in the first contact,” said Jack Nichols, VP, Product Management at Genesys, during the session.
+“When you put the customer at the center of your business, you need also need to provide agents with access to the information that enables them to resolve an issue in the first contact,” said Jack Nichols, VP, Product Management at Genesys, during the session.
 “Customers don’t want to have to call back.”
 More than half of the consumers who participated in Genesys “The state of customer experience” research said they value first-contact resolution most in a service interaction.

 “Cloud is outpacing sales of premised-based systems,” said consultant Steve Leaden, Founder and President of Leaden Associates, during his panel discussion, “Not moving to cloud?
 What are the risks?”
 And it’s no surprise.
 The benefits are innumerable and the ROI is clear.